All Episodes

 Here's a question.

-Did the CIA did Barack Obama have knowledge that the CIA had Had a cyber arsenal.
+Did the CIA, did Barack Obama have knowledge that the CIA had had a cyber arsenal?

-I didn't know that that was in the CIA's mission, really, up until this point, that they had a cyber arsenal that probably was more powerful than the NSA and the FBI?
+I didn't know that that was in the CIA's mission, really, up until this point, that they had a cyber arsenal that probably was more powerful than the NSA and the FBI.

 Did anybody know the extent of the spying and techniques that were available?

-Did they know that they purposely were making encrypted materials or products that we thought were encrypted, like the iPhone or the Android, that they were making it impossible not to be, they were making it possible so it could never be encrypted, which means that every text, every email, like Bill Benny said, and every phone call is being monitored and meta stored by your government.
+Did they know that they purposely were making encrypted materials or products that we thought were encrypted, like the iPhone or the Android, that they were making it impossible not to be, they were making it possible so it could never be encrypted, which means that every text, every email, like Bill Benny said, and every phone call is being monitored and meta-stored by your government?

-You know, and if Obama did know about the capability of the CIA or some people in the CIA, how long did they know it?
+And if Obama did know about the capability of the CIA or some people in the CIA, how long did they know it?

 Or the fact that we discovered the CIA has the potential to take malware, which basically helps hack into things, misdirect where it's coming from, obfuscate where it's really coming from, give false attributions like the CIA could be the ones that are surveilling, but they can say it's the Russians, or they could say it's the Chinese, or they can say it's the Iranians, and they'll have fingerprints on it.

-In other words, they have the fingerprints of the malware that these other countries use to spy, and they use that, and it makes you think that the wrong other people did something they did.
+In other words, they have the fingerprints of the malware that these other countries use to spy, and they use that, and it makes you think that the other people did something they did.

 Did that happen in the case of this whole phony Russian narrative that we've been hearing?

-Did that ensure that Obama through his surrogates could sabotage the incoming president?
+Did that ensure that Obama, through his surrogates, could sabotage the incoming president?

 No intelligence leaks during his term, repeated leaks as soon as Donald Trump becomes president.